Maximus (MMS)

 5. Revenue Growth

-As you can see below, Maximus’s sales grew at an impressive 9.4% compounded annual growth rate over the last five years.
-This shows it had high demand, a useful starting point for our analysis.
+As you can see below, Maximus’s sales grew at a solid 8.4% compounded annual growth rate over the last five years.
+This is an encouraging starting point for our analysis because it shows Maximus’s demand was higher than many business services companies.

 Maximus Quarterly Revenue

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Maximus’s annualized revenue growth of 5.2% over the last two years is below its five-year trend, but we still think the results were respectable.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Maximus’s recent performance shows its demand has slowed as its annualized revenue growth of 3.9% over the last two years was below its five-year trend.
 Maximus Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 4.1% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 3.9% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and implies its newer products and services will not accelerate its top-line performance yet.
+At least the company is tracking well in other measures of financial health.

 6. Operating Margin